SkySavona/cpacc-practice-questions/README.md

 - 🎨 Tailwind CSS for styling
 - ♿ Accessibility-first approach with proper ARIA attributes and keyboard navigation

-## 📚 Source Material
-The quiz questions and content were adapted from:

-- Deque University CPACC study material
-- Web Accessibility "Deep Dive" course
-- IAAP WAS Certification Preparation 2.2

-These resources provided a foundation for creating educational content focused on accessibility concepts.

 ## 📚 Learn More

 To learn more about Next.js, take a look at the following resources: